 Plaintiff followed up with an orthopedic surgeon.
 This doctor started him on physical therapy treatments for six to eight months.
 Initially, three times a week of PT and home exercises were prescribed.

 The physical therapy helped his neck and slightly.
 And it improved his lower back pain.
 But at the end of the day, it failed to work.
 Within a few weeks after the second injection, the pain intensely returned.
 Then he decided to explore what his surgical options.

 MRI results presented a bulging disk in the neck.
 And worse, a slipped disc in the lower back become noticed.
 The MRI proved the clinical finding correct.
 So, in fact, a case of lumbar radiculopathy existed.
 This showed disc protrusion at L4-5 and foraminal stenosis at L5-S1 level.

 The clinical finding of the neck and right shoulder pain backs the MRI finding.
-Now greater proof of loss existed of normal cervical lordosis.
+Now, greater proof of loss existed for normal cervical lordosis.
 It revealed a posterior disc protrusion at the C5-6 level.
 And this measure close to 3 mm in the AP diameter.
 Also, it produced significant lateral recess compression.

 The disc remained left paracentral in location.
 Dr. Lauryssen recommended and performed a discectomy, facetectomy.
 And he also did a co flex procedure. (it was videotaped for litigation use).